 10) Write guest posts

 Don’t just talk about your campaign on your own blog.
-Get in touch with other people and brands who might agree to let you write a guest postonr their blog where you can plug your campaign.
+Get in touch with other people and brands who might agree to let you write a guest post on their blog where you can plug your campaign.

 11) Share in communities